Career and Technical Education

 The knowledge gained in these courses will develop lifelong learning skills that foster flexible career paths and confidence in adapting to a workplace that demands constant change.
 Business competencies are essential because all students will: participate in the economic system as a consumer or as an employee, encounter a business environment that is characterized by global diversity, be a part of a team requiring leadership and interpersonal skills, and use technology as a tool for productivity.

 Students will use various technologies throughout their high school career and beyond.
 Computer software, hardware, video, sound, animation and the other 21st century emerging technologies are changing the way we learn.
-Students taking computer courses in the Applied Arts & Technology Department will learn essential computer skills that will enable them to produce high-quality school projects, to obtain well-paying jobs, and to be equipped with the skills and knowledge that are required of all college students and employees in today’s Digital Age.
+Students taking computer courses in the Career and Technical Education Department will learn essential computer skills that will enable them to produce high-quality school projects, to obtain well-paying jobs, and to be equipped with the skills and knowledge that are required of all college students and employees in today’s Digital Age.

 Students participating in this program will enroll in a class and work at an instructor-approved job training site.
 This combination provides students with the opportunity to transfer classroom knowledge to the work world.
 Students will learn valuable career skills that will benefit both those college-bound and work-bound after graduation.